 This immersion introduces students to the language, customs, and cultural aspects (history, art, literature, politics, anthropology, and music) of Spain and Spanish-speaking countries.
-The immersion consists of three language courses or, with permission, two language courses and one culture course.
+The immersion consists of three language courses or two language courses and one culture course.
 Students with previous language skills must consult the minor adviser for placement evaluation before they register.

 |MLSP-201A, 201B||Beginning Spanish IA, IB†|